dart-lang/language/working/augmentations/feature-specification.md

 Then all non-`late` instance variable declarations of the class which have an initializer expression are processed in their source order.

 Each instance variable is initialized in turn, by evaluating its initializer expression.
 If the class has a primary constructor, the initializer expression is evaluated in the initializer list scope, otherwise it's evaluated in the class scope, and if the evaluation completes with a value, the instance variable is initialized to that value.

-After all instance variable initializers have been executed, constructor execution continues with executing as normal, starting with variable initialization by initializing formals and declaring parameters.
+After all instance variable initializers have been executed, constructor execution continues with executing as in Dart before this feature, starting with the variable initialization of the parameter list, by initializing formals and declaring parameters.

 _This is how primary constructors already work.
-The only difference is that because a single constructor can have more than one declaration, the complete declaration of a primary constructor may not be a primary constructor declaration._
+The only difference is that because a single constructor can be introduced by more than one declaration, the complete declaration, the actual implementation, of a primary constructor might not be a primary constructor declaration._

 ### Augmenting extension types